NoorDigitalAgency/wp_structured_data/README.md

 ### Install using composer as WP Must Use Plugin

 1. Make sure to follow the [Guide](https://github.com/NoorDigitalAgency/Guides/blob/master/composer_package.md) to be able to require private repository.
-2. A mu-plugin can't be stored in a subdirectory of the m-plugins folder by default.
+2. A mu-plugin can't be stored in a subdirectory of the mu-plugins folder by default.
 So if you're planing on using package/repo as must-use-plugin the Noor/Plugin_Autoloader is required as a mu-plugin first. link to autoloader comming soon..

 ### Use plugin.